kermitt2/delft/doc/sequence_labeling.md

 &nbsp;&nbsp;&nbsp;&nbsp; [6] Jacob Devlin, Ming-Wei Chang, Kenton Lee, and Kristina Toutanova, BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding.
 2018. https://arxiv.org/abs/1810.04805

-In addition, the following contextual embeddings can be used in combination to the RNN architectures:

-* [__ELMo__](https://allennlp.org/elmo) contextualised embeddings, which lead to the state of the art (92.22% F1 on CoNLL2003 NER dataset, averaged over five runs), when combined with _BidLSTM-CRF_ with , see:

-&nbsp;&nbsp;&nbsp;&nbsp; [5] Matthew E. Peters, Mark Neumann, Mohit Iyyer, Matt Gardner, Christopher Clark, Kenton Lee, Luke Zettlemoyer.
-"Deep contextualized word representations".
-2018. https://arxiv.org/abs/1802.05365

-* __BERT__ feature extraction to be used as contextual embeddings (as ELMo alternative), as explained in section 5.4 of:

-&nbsp;&nbsp;&nbsp;&nbsp; [6] Jacob Devlin, Ming-Wei Chang, Kenton Lee, and Kristina Toutanova, BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding.
-2018. https://arxiv.org/abs/1810.04805

 Note that all our annotation data for sequence labelling follows the [IOB2](https://en.wikipedia.org/wiki/Inside%E2%80%93outside%E2%80%93beginning_(tagging)) scheme and we did not find any advantages to add alternative labelling scheme after experiments.

 ### Examples